seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 As I would buy thee, view thee limb by limb.

 **HECTOR**
-O, like a book of sport thou’lt read me o’er;
+O, like a book of sport thou'lt read me o'er;
-But there’s more in me than thou understand’st.
+But there's more in me than thou understand'st.
 Why dost thou so oppress me with thine eye?

 **ACHILLES**